ralsina/clusterhat-saltstack/README.md

 stacks are defined in `srv/salt/arcade`, use them as examples.

 This will ensure files are installed in the swarm manager in a reasonable place and deploy them.

-## Run a command on a node

-Often you will want to run a command in a specific node, or all nodes of a "kind" or whatever.

-To run a command, salt provides `cmd.run` which you use like this:

-`salt target cmd.run command arg1 arg2 ... argN`

-The tricky part is `target` so let's explain it a bit.

-This configuration defines two roles, `controller` and `worker`, and four nodes:

-* `pacman`: our only controller
-* `inky`, `pinky` and `blinky`: our three workers.

-With that in mind:

-* To target all nodes, use the target `'*'` (yes, with the single quotes)
-* To target a single node for which you know the name, use the name as target.
-For example: `blinky`
-* To target by role, for example all workers: `-G roles:worker`

-There are other ways to do this but for that you can go and learn Salt.